Where This Famous Italian Cheese Is Made

 Reggio Emilia — The Cradle of Parmigiano Reggiano

-Bibbiano, a small town approximately 20 km south of Reggio Emilia, is widely considered the birthplace of Parmigiano Reggiano.
-Historical documents confirm that cheeses very similar to modern Parmesan were already produced here over nine centuries ago.
+Bibbiano, approximately 20 km south of Reggio Emilia, is widely considered the birthplace of Parmigiano Reggiano.
+Historical documents confirm that cheeses very similar to modern Parmesan were produced here over nine centuries ago.
+Reggio Emilia and Parma together account for the highest production volumes of any province in the zone.

-Many dairies welcome visitors, but timing is crucial.
-Cheese production usually takes place early in the morning, often once per day.
-To witness the full process — from milk transformation to wheel extraction — it is best to arrive the night before and plan an early visit.
+Many dairies welcome visitors, but timing matters.
+Cheese production takes place early in the morning — typically once per day.
+To see the full process from milk to wheel, it is best to arrive the night before and plan an early start.
+Thanks to high-speed rail, Bologna, Modena, and Parma are all easily reachable from Milan and Florence.

-Emilia Delizia proudly organises guided visits and tastings through its Parmesan cheese tours in Italy from Modena, Bologna and Parma, offering behind-the-scenes access to traditional dairies and local producers.
+Emilia Delizia organises guided visits and tastings through its Parmesan cheese tours from Modena, Bologna and Parma — behind-the-scenes access to traditional dairies with a local expert.

 Discover more from Emilia Delizia